I'll go demonstrate a very basic Rails + React project setup.

 config.x.webpacker[:dev_server_host] = "http://localhost:8080"

-This is basically it as far as setting up React w/ Rails goes these days (and likely in the future), however since this requires us to run two separate servers at the same time, we might want to make use of the almost indispensable foreman.
+This is basically it as far as setting up React w/ Rails goes these days (and likely in the future), however since this requires us to run two separate servers at the same time, we might want to make use of the convenient and almost indispensable tool called foreman.

 to your Gemfile, run